codingoutloud/LoginEventSummarizer/README.md

 # LoginEventSummarizer

-The LoginEventSummarizer command line tool analyzes Azure Table Storage-hosted login-related Windows Event Log events and outputs a CSV summary.
+The LoginEventSummarizer command line tool analyzes Azure Table Storage-hosted login-related Windows Event Log events and outputs summarized data in the form of two CSV files.
+Data is also enriched to include the country from which each IP address originates.

 ## Input